 Last Updated on

-These are three examples of companies that nailed product market fit from day one.
+These are three examples of companies who nailed product market fit from day one.
 There was pent up demand for their product before it was even launched.
-Achieving a product-market fit is one of the most crucial goals that a startup needs to achieve in order to scale but it is also the least understood concept.
+Achieving a product-market fit is one of the most crucial goals that a startup needs to achieve in order to scale – but it is also the least understood concept.

 According to an analysis of 3,200 companies published by the Startup Genome Report, “90% of startups fail due to premature scaling.”
-The report added, “70% of startups scaled before they were ready and the founders substantially underestimated the length to confirm their market.”
+The report added, “70% of startups scaled before they were ready and, the founders substantially underestimated the length to confirm their market.”

 What is product-market fit?

-The Lean Product Playbook author Dan Olsen, further defined product-market fit as, “When a brand’s product meets real customer needs and does so in a way that is better than other alternatives.”
+The Lean Product Playbook author, Dan Olsen, further defined product-market fit as, “When a brand’s product meets real customer needs and does so in a way that is better than other alternatives.”